simon-engledew/seed/README.md

 }
 ```

-There is also a more heavy-weight package that can parse mysql schema files directly and generate
+There is also an inspector (`github.com/simon-engledew/seed/inspectors/mysql_schema`) that can parse mysql schema files and generate
 data without a database connection:

 ```go